 Andrea Dorfman: You’re absolutely right.
 We wanted to create a story where every relationship she had was fraught.
 In order to do that, we had to have her interface with all the different relationships and people in her life: her best friend, her father, her brother, her niece, the men she dates, the woman at the beginning who wants to hire her for a wedding…

-But one of the things we also wanted to show was that she wasn’t able to get the support she needed from all of those people in her life in order to go through this transformation.
-She really needed to hit a rock bottom.
-For that [to happen], we needed a lot of subplots to cave in at the same time, in order for her to hit the bottom where she finally could push up.
+She wasn’t able to get the support she needed from all of those people in her life to go through this transformation.
+She needed to hit a rock bottom so she could finally push up.
+For that [to happen], we needed a lot of subplots to cave in at the same time.
 She had to figure out herself that she wasn’t going to be saved.

-7R: I love the editing in the film by Simone Smith, who also did brilliant work on Jasmin Mozaffari’s Firecrackers.
-In Spinster, you’re often cutting between a more romanticised version of a scene to the realistic version.
+7R: I love the editing in the film Spinster by Simone Smith.
+She also did brilliant work on Jasmin Mozaffari’s Firecrackers.
+In Spinster, you often cut between a more romanticised version of a scene to the realistic version.

 Andrea Dorfman: Yeah, that’s exactly it.

-This is unusual, but this is my fourth feature, and I think it’s the only time where the writer, director, cinematographer, and editor were all women.
+This is my fourth feature, and it’s the only time where the writer, director, cinematographer, and editor were all women.
 Simone Smith has edited a number of other female stories.
-She just got it.
-She got the script.
-She got the story.
+She just got it: the script, the story.
 I’m so happy that we got to collaborate.
-There’s a real synergy there, including with Chelsea, who really wanted to work on a film about love that was a female-driven project.
+There’s a real synergy there, including with Chelsea.
+She really wanted to work on a film about love that was a female-driven project.

 7R: How did you build that team of collaborators?